brunobenchimol/php-http-vars-cicd/README.md

 1. Added namespace.yaml to work with replacements and create namespace, because argocd auto-create does not work on OpenShift.
 2. BuildConfig does not work properly because every namespace creates a different push/pull secret object.
+3. OpenShift needs a `ImageStreamTag` object to be able to triggers deployment on image change.

 # Issues